 Helping kids understand how to differentiate between short-term and long-term savings goals can jumpstart a conversation about the power of saving and investing early and often.
-You can explain that opening an Ally Bank Online Savings account in your child’s name make sense for a summer camp deposit that’s due a few months from now.
+You can explain that opening an Ally Bank Savings Account in your child's name make sense for a summer camp deposit that’s due a few months from now.
 But squirreling away funds for college tuition might be better suited for a Roth IRA or a brokerage account like Ally Invest.
 Or with an Ally Invest custodial IRA, parents can manage the account until the child is 18 or 21 years old (depending on state laws).

 #6 Celebrate the wins every step of the way.